-Under the equity method, the investment in associates or joint ventures are carried in the balance sheet at cost plus post-acquisition changes in the Group's share of net assets of the associates or joint ventures.
-The profit or loss reflects the share of results of the operations of the associates or joint ventures.
-Distributions received from joint ventures or associates reduce the carrying amount of the investment.
-Where there has been a change recognised in other comprehensive income by the associates or joint venture, the Group recognises its share of such changes in other comprehensive income.
-Unrealised gains and losses resulting from transactions between the Group and associate or joint venture are eliminated to the extent of the interest in the associates or joint ventures.
+Under the equity method, the investment in associates is carried on the balance sheet at cost plus post-acquisition changes in the Group's share of net assets of the associates.
+The profit or loss reflects the share of results of the operations of the associates.
+Distributions received from associates reduce the carrying amount of the investment.
+Where there has been a change recognised in other comprehensive income by the associates, the Group recognises its share of such changes in other comprehensive income.
+Unrealised gains and losses resulting from transactions between the Group and associate are eliminated to the extent of the interest in the associates.

-When the Group's share of losses in an associate or joint venture equals or exceeds its interest in the associate or joint venture, the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the associate or joint venture.
+When the Group's share of losses in an associate equals or exceeds its interest in the associate, the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the associate.

-After application of the equity method, the Group determines whether it is necessary to recognise an additional impairment loss on the Group's investment in associate or joint ventures.
-The Group determines at the end of each reporting period whether there is any objective evidence that the investment in the associate or joint venture is impaired.
-If this is the case, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate or joint venture and its carrying value and recognises the amount in profit or loss.
+After application of the equity method, the Group determines whether it is necessary to recognise an additional impairment loss on the Group's investment in associate.
+The Group determines at the end of each reporting period whether there is any objective evidence that the investment in the associate is impaired.
+If this is the case, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value and recognises the amount in profit or loss.

-The financial statements of the associates and joint ventures are prepared as the same reporting date as the Company.
+The financial statements of the associate are prepared as the same reporting date as the Company.
 Where necessary, adjustments are made to bring the accounting policies in line with those of the Group.